mui/material-ui/docs/data/material/getting-started/learn/learn.md

 ## Your first component

-The following code snippet contains everything you need to start building an app with Material UI, beginning with the `<Button>` component:
+The following code snippet demonstrates a basic Material UI app that features a `<Button>` component:

 ```jsx
 import * as React from 'react';